Teacher Barb's Magic Rainbow Ride

 Teacher Barb's Train To SleepyTown

-WOULD YOU LIKE TEACHER BARB AT YOUR CHILD’S VIRTUAL BIRTHDAY PARTY OR SPECIAL CELEBRATION?
+WOULD YOU LIKE TEACHER BARB AT YOUR CHILD’S BIRTHDAY PARTY OR SPECIAL CELEBRATION?

-Here’s what you get when Teacher Barb 'arrives' at your virtual party:
+Here’s what you get when Teacher Barb arrives at your party:

 Get ready for music that grooves and is appropriate for kids: rock n’ roll, country, blues, jazz, old timey, folk, timeless children’s music and old classics.